Each week, Berkeley Police spokeswoman Officer Jennifer Coats peruses hundreds of “calls for service” that come into the Berkeley Police Department.

 “This selective snapshot is infuriating, particularly when someone was actually SHOT just the other day… you’d think that would be part of the blotter report,” wrote HeatherW62 in June.

-In addition, the Berkeley Police Department is encouraging residents to look at Crimemapping.com which Captain Andrew Greenwood says is more up to date than it used to be.
+In addition, the Berkeley Police Department is encouraging residents to look at Crimemapping.com, which police Capt.
+Andrew Greenwood says is more up to date than it used to be.

 Coats also tries to use her police narrative as a way to educate people.
 By including reports of things being stolen out of unlocked cars, she said, she hopes more people will start locking their cars.
 By writing about people getting robbed at an ATM, she hopes residents will look around carefully when they go to withdraw money.